alenoktee/alenoktee/README.md

 ### 🌟 About Me

 Hey there!
-I'm Alena,  I'm eager to learn and contribute to exciting projects.
+I'm Alena, a student programmer who is developing in the direction of .net development.
+I'm eager to learn and contribute to exciting projects.

 ### 💻 Skills